ydarma/fluent_clust/README.md

 [{"center":[6.7297134962820016,-6.8681649994430005],"radius":241.4742325873156,"weight":4.6762809375},{"center":[13.5,28.5],"radius":23.36,"weight":0.81450625},{"center":[34.125,0.375],"radius":13.54,"weight":0.857375}]
 ```

-A model is represented as a json array with an object for each component:
+A model is represented as a json array with an object for each ball:
  - `center` is the center of the ball,
  - `radius` is the radius of the ball,
  - `weight` is the weight of the ball (the probability is obtained by dividing the weight by the sum of weights).